tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/demoSystemNext_queryService.md

           AS webPage_4,
         session.depth AS SessionPageDepth
       FROM (
-            select a.endUserIDs._experience.mcid.id as ecid,
+            select a._salesvelocity.identification.core.ecid as ecid,
                    a.timestamp,
-                   web.webPageDetails.name as webPage,
+                   a.web.webPageDetails.name as webPage,
                     SESS_TIMEOUT(timestamp, 60 * 30)
-                       OVER (PARTITION BY a.endUserIDs._experience.mcid.id
+                       OVER (PARTITION BY a._salesvelocity.identification.core.ecid
                              ORDER BY timestamp
                              ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW) AS session
-            from   retail_demo_data_midvalues
- a
+            from   demo_system_event_dataset_for_website_retail_v1_1 a
-            where  a.endUserIDs._experience.mcid.id in (
+            where  a._salesvelocity.identification.core.ecid in (
-                select b.endUserIDs._experience.mcid.id
+                select b._salesvelocity.identification.core.ecid
-                from   retail_demo_data_midvalues
- b
+                from   demo_system_event_dataset_for_website_retail_v1_1  b
-                where web.webPageDetails.name = 'help'
+                where b.web.webPageDetails.name = 'help'
-				and b.endUserIDs._experience.mcid.id IS NOT NULL
+				and b._salesvelocity.identification.core.ecid IS NOT NULL )
-            )
         )
 )
 WHERE SessionPageDepth=1